JoepVanlier/JSFX/README.md

 I've had very good experiences using the VST3 they provide as a JSFX host for the plugins in this repo, but please report any issues you may encounter.

 2. If you're on Windows, another alternative is ReaJS: https://www.reaper.fm/reaplugs/ This is the official Cockos JSFX implementation, but it hasn't been updated in a while.
 Some plugins will just work in ReaJS, but for some others you have to install their ReaJS compatibility version.
-For this, look in the repo for `reajs_compatibility`.
+For this, look here: https://github.com/JoepVanlier/reajs_compatibility.
 These plugins generally end in `_compat`.
 Note that they require the regular plugin to be installed as well, since they use the same dependencies.

+# Tips

+Many of the plugins have tooltips.
+Hover anywhere for more information.

 # The assortment